escottgoodwin/ghost_cloud_run/README.md

 ## With Yaml File

 Modify the environment variables in `service.yaml` file with your database and storage bucket.
+You can also add a cdn for your images by adding:

+- name: storage__gcs__cdn
+  value: CDN_DOMAIN

 Leave the placeholder url.

 * Create the service: